 - While it is best that natural methods are used to treat the pain associated with Vasospasm – Raynaud’s and to reduce the effects, as a last resort medication can sometimes be prescribed.
 Nifedipine 30 – 60 mgs daily in a sustained release dose can be used successfully in these extreme cases.
 My experience of prescription medication has been mixed.
 I’ve had some mothers who found it absolutely wonderful, while others got tension headaches as an unwelcome side effect.
 Some started on a low dose, others needed to increase to get relief.

 Although there is no quick fix for vasospasm – Raynaud’s and the pain it can cause during breastfeeding, generally mothers establish what works for them and are then able to manage the pain of vasospasm insofar as possible.
 The good news is that as usually as a baby gets older, the condition generally improves and doesn’t cause as much torment!

-If you’re having particular difficulties with what you think may be vasospasm – Raynaud’s while breastfeeding, don’t hesitate to contact me and we will see how we can best help to improve the situation for you.
+If you’re having particular difficulties, with what you think may be vasospasm – Raynaud’s while breastfeeding, don’t hesitate to contact me for a one to one online or in person consultaion and I will see how we can best help to improve the situation for you.